-However, it should be noted that Trinidad and Tobago has not signed the Paris Declaration and the five principles1 are not adhered to in any systematic manner.
-Donor coordination is mainly donor led and there has not been much progress towards harmonisation.
-Donor coordination and harmonization efforts should continue in 2009 as the dialogue between stakeholders is intensified while setting up the mechanisms for the 10th EDF support.
+However, it should be noted that Trinidad and Tobago has not signed the Paris Declaration and the five principles are not adhered to in any systematic manner.

-1 Paris Declaration 5 principles are;
+&lt;sup>1 Paris Declaration 5 principles are;

-^{1.} Ownership: Partner countries exercise effective leadership over their development policies, and strategies and co-ordinate development actions
+1. Ownership: Partner countries exercise effective leadership over their development policies, and strategies and co-ordinate development actions

-^{2.} Alignment: Donors base their overall support on partner countries' national development strategies, institutions and procedures
+2. Alignment: Donors base their overall support on partner countries' national development strategies, institutions and procedures

-^{3.} Harmonisation: Donors' actions are more harmonised, transparent and collectively effective
+3. Harmonisation: Donors' actions are more harmonised, transparent and collectively effective